ResearchDataCom/good-devops-practice/docs/roadmap.md

 The DevOps Process

 This represents the eight-step DevOps process loop with an infinity symbol.
-The left lobe of the infinity symbol represents software engineering activities (counter-clockwise from the top, the plan, test, code, and release steps); the right lobe, infrastructure support (clockwise from the top, the build, deploy, operate, and feedback steps).
-The intersection of development and operations is represented by the release step crossing under the feedback step, with each connecting to the opposite lobe (the build and plan steps, repsectively).
+The left lobe of the infinity symbol encompasses software engineering activities (counter-clockwise from the top, the plan, test, code, and release steps); the right lobe, infrastructure support (clockwise from the top, the build, deploy, operate, and feedback steps).
+The intersection of development and operations is illustrated by the release step crossing under the feedback step, with each connecting to the opposite lobe (the build and plan steps, repsectively).
 Each step builds on the previous and feeds into the